LihuaJulieZhu/CRISPRseekGUIDEseqBioc2020Workshop/README.md

 <b>Workshop Participation</b>

 <p>Participants are expected to have basic knowledge about R and several R packages as described above in advance.
+The Docker container with required packages and data pre-installed can be downloaded using the following command. </p>
+ <p> pull lihuajuliezhu/crisprseekguideseqbioc2020workshop </p>
-We will post a Docker image with required packages and data pre-installed for you to download and run the analysis within a Docker container (lihuajuliezhu/crisprseekguideseqbioc2020workshop).
-If you will use the Docker image, please get Docker installed (https://www.docker.com/get-started) in advance.
+ <p>If you will use the Docker image, please get Docker installed (https://www.docker.com/get-started) in advance.
 For participants who wish to install all packages by themselves, you will also need to install the following packages.
 <ul><li>R (version > 4.0; https://cran.r-project.org/)</li>
 <li>the CRISPRseek and GUIDEseq packages along their dependencies</li>
 <li>if (!requireNamespace("BiocManager", quietly = TRUE))</li>